Jordane M. Arnold

 "You know that is not what it means—"

 "Oh really?
 Then what does it mean, Dad?
 What other translation is there for giving myself to some wannabe alpha male so I can whelp his young and boost his ego?"
-The idea made Claire want to vomit.
+The idea made her want to vomit.
 For Christ's sake, one night she's enjoying her seventeenth birthday and the next night she's told by her own parents it is her place to offer herself to the future alpha male of the pack… This was not what I had in mind for a rite of passage at all.

 "Claire, you know this is our way," Claire's father, James, egged on, glaring down his teenage daughter with stern and unrelenting blue eyes.
 "I am the current Alpha male; I must choose a successor to take my place once I retire.
 And, in being my daughter, you have rightfully inherited an alpha ranking."

 Claire made a groaning sound similar to that of a cat's unhappy wail.
 "I'm just seventeen!
 I know females are eligible to be chosen as mates at my age but that doesn't mean they have to!
 I should be worrying about getting that artwork scholarship and graduating high school, not prepping for an early life as some wolf-man's bride!"
 She didn't care her voice had risen to high octaves.

-"Has spending time around humans been rubbing off on you?"
-James inquired, his sharp brow whipping upward.
+"Have humans been rubbing off on you?"
+James inquired, his smooth brow whipping upward.
 Claire huffed, her foot lightly stomping the soft carpet.

 "Forgive me for wanting something more for myself.
 Why do you have us under the Old Laws like we're still stuck in medieval times?
 It's the twenty-first century, for the Moon's sake, Dad!"
 On a last-minute whim, Claire marched out of the room and for her bedroom upstairs as her father began to dish out more explanations.